 Performing extensive improvements and upgrades to underground sewer networks is a complex and lengthy undertaking.
 Ever mindful of the impact on the local population United Utilities asked us to help them communicate their message with an attractive construction hoarding design.

 Following a site visit to survey the environment and setting, we worked closely with a professional copywriter to tell the United Utilities story and to give specific information about the improvement scheme.
 Capturing the correct ‘tone of voice’ was essential to comply with the United Utilities brand guidelines and to give the hoarding a friendly yet informative feel.

-The design consisted of the story waving and winding its way along the boards, almost teasing passers-by to read the whole thing as they walked by.
+The design consisted of the story waving and winding its way along the boards, teasing passers-by to read as they walked by.

-We interspersed the story with large brightly coloured graphics, in the United Utilities brand style, all relating to water – from an 8′ high pair of pink wellies, to a 7′ tall orange rubber duck.
+We interspersed the story with large brightly coloured graphics in United Utilities’ brand style, all relating to water – from an 8′ high pair of pink wellies, to a 7′ tall orange rubber duck.

 Once the construction hoarding design was approved, we printed the boards with lightfast UV inks onto weather-proof boards and sent an installation team to fit them to the compound hoarding.